Gh0stR1pp3r/docker-vlmcsd/README.md

 ```

 ## To view docker log
-Now (thanks to embii74) vlmcsd process send logs to docker.
+Now (thanks to embii74) vlmcsd process send logs to docker
 > $ docker logs vlmcsd (change 'vlmcsd' with the docker's name)

 ## Client